 Foreign bank and financial accounts.
-If you had any financial interest in, or signature or other authority over, a bank account, securities account, or other financial account in a foreign country at any time during the tax year, you may have to complete Treasury Department Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts, and file it with the Department of the Treasury at the address listed on the form.
-You need not file this form if the combined assets in the account(s)

-are \$10,000 or less during the entire year, or if the assets are with a U.S. military banking facility operated by a U.S. financial institution.
-You can get Form TD F 90-22.1 from the offices
+If you had any financial interest in, or signature or other authority over a bank account, securities account, or other financial account in a foreign country at any time during the tax year, you may have to complete Treasury Department Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts and file it with the Department of the Treasury at the address listed on the form.
+You need not file this form if the combined assets in the account(s) are \$10,000 or less during the entire year, or if the assets are with a U.S. military banking facility operated by a U.S. financial institution.

-You can get Form TD F 90-22.1 from the offices listed at the end of this publication or from the IRS Forms Distribution Center, P.O.
-Box 25866, Richmond, VA 23286-8107.
+You can get Form TD F 90-22.1 from the offices listed at the end of this publication or through the IRS website at www.irs.gov.